 Reducing Social Isolation for Seniors Grant Program

-The grant program aims to support effective, self-sustaining projects that provide meaningful opportunities for older people to connect with each other and develop quality relationships.
+26 organisations received funding in Round One to deliver effective, self-sustaining projects that provide meaningful opportunities to help older people connect with each other and develop quality social relationships.

-Successful grant recipients will deliver projects, programs and activities that help older people connect and engage with each other through small group activities that bring them together in person (if possible) throughout the year and enable them to develop quality relationships that can be maintained beyond these activities
+The 26 successful grant recipients will deliver projects, programs and activities that help older people connect and engage with each other through small group activities that bring them together in person (if possible) and enable them to develop quality relationships that can be maintained beyond these activities.

 Successful projects from Round One have commenced and are being delivered in the community.

 Please see the Round One Successful Grant Recipients page for more information and contact details.

 For further information, please see the Reducing Social Isolation for Seniors Grant Program Round Two Guidelines and FAQs.